dickermoshe/rabbit/README.md

 ```
 - Default: `$`
 - Can be set to an empty string (`''`) if you want no prefix
-- If using no prefix, consider setting `add_imports: true` to avoid naming conflicts

 ### `docs`
 Controls whether documentation comments from the original widget are included.